 I am sure every miniature goat breeder out there has trawled the internet at some time pawing over the gorgeous pictures of Pygmy goats and Nigerian Dwarfs, wishing, you could have some of those please.

-I say thankyou to Paul Hamilton for "pig headedly" (as he put it) sticking to his dream and bringing the Pygmy to Australia.
+stock.
+Yippeee!
+Yahoooo!
+I say thank you to Paul Hamilton for "pig headedly" (as he put it) sticking to his dream and bringing the Pygmy to Australia.

 I think all miniature goat breeders can only benefit from the genetics Paul is bringing in.
 I look forward, with great excitement, to watching what unfolds in the future and I can't wait to have more and more of those little "Pygmies" jumping around in my paddocks.